 Why did you consider a new job in the first place?

 Changing jobs is never easy, so you must have had good reason to explore the job market and consider leaving your current role.
 Perhaps you've been lacking motivation lately and have felt like you aren't moving quickly enough or maybe you've fallen out of sync with the company values since you joined.

 There are plenty of reasons why it might be time to move on, and for most people these are not just about money.
 It can feel flattering to get a pay rise and feel you’re wanted, but it’s unlikely to be a long-term solution for you unless you can feel confident that the underlying issues that made you want to leave in the first place are likely to be addressed.

-"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Sam Walters, Director at Robert Walters.
+"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Daniel Connors, Director at Robert Walters.